 On a lighter note, Cartagena’s food scene is impressive, from fresh seafood and ceviche to tapas washed down with ice-cold beer.
 Alternatively, refuel on street food, from buñuelos, fried dough balls, to empanadas, pastries stuffed with spiced meat.

 Before you leave, wander around the battlements and tour the underground tunnels of San Felipe de Barajas, the impregnable 17th-century castle that dominates San Lázaro hill.

 One of the best countries in South America to visit is Peru, whose architectural and natural treasures are legendary.
 Your journey will most likely begin in Lima, a vast urban sprawl fringed by long Pacific beaches.

-The gastronomic capital of South America, Lima is famed for its creative food scene, with many Michelin-starred restaurants to try and adventurous chefs giving a modern twist to traditional Peruvian cuisine.
+Lima is famed for its creative South American food scene, with many Michelin-starred restaurants to try and adventurous chefs giving a modern twist to traditional Peruvian cuisine.
 At the very least, you must sample ceviche, made from the freshest of fish, and pisco sour, the tangy national drink.

 There’s plenty to see in the city, from the colorful, boho barrio of Barranco to world-class archaeological museums and the pre-Incan pyramid, Huaca Pucllana, now surrounded by the urban area.

 For many, Lima is the jumping-off point for journeys into the Andes Mountains, to Cuzco, the Sacred Valley of the Incas and the breathtaking archaeological site of Machu Picchu.
 A multi-day trip will give you time to adjust to the altitude; Cuzco is a dizzying 11,100 feet above sea level.
 You’ll want to make the most of its cobbled squares, cathedrals, and Inca antiquities while you’re here.